-As the result of this. for the year ended December 31, 2021, The company halt contributed to the provident fund.
-(2020: Baht 0.61 million)
+As the result of this. for the year ended December 31, 2022, The company contributed Baht 0.41 million to the provident fund.

--Reason/ policy in case there was any significant change in number of employees or labour dispute (past 3 years)
+- Reason/ policy in case there was any significant change in number of employees or labour dispute (past 3 years) - -None-